binnev/recipes/md/hearty-vegetable-stew.md

 - [ ] 2 large potatoes, chopped
 - [ ] 1 tbsp tomato puree
 - [ ] 1 tbsp balsamic vinegar
-- [ ] cornstarch
+- [ ] Cornstarch
 - [ ] 100 g frozen peas

 ## Method:
-1. chop the carrot, celery, garlic, and onions very finely
+1. Chop the carrot, celery, garlic, and onions very finely
-2. saute this mixture in 1/4 cup of veggie broth until the veggies are nice and soft.
+2. Saute this mixture in 1/4 cup of veggie broth until the veggies are nice and soft.
 3. It's OK if the liquid gets a little low - the brown bits add to the flavour
 4. Add the mushrooms and cook on medium high heat until they lose their liquid.
 5. Add the rosemary and oregano